NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 ## **Conclusion**

-The use of Couchbase (or really any document oriented database) is quite amenable to meteorological verification data.
+The use of Couchbase (or really any document oriented database) is quite amenable to METviewer data, and meteorological data in general.
 The expeditious use of key value queries, epochs for timestamps, subselect clauses, and ranges for dates, coupled with an appropriately designed schema that includes header data with an associated data structure, can be very performant even as data scales up.

+It is possible to convert current SQL METviewer queries to N1QL queries and make those queries performant by judicious use of indexes, date ranges, and subselects but converting the queries to key value queries is the most performant approach.